Ranya-Alghamdi-1/The-Intelligent-Linguistic-Advisor/README.md

 The repository is organized as follows:

 - `Data_preparation/`
-  Consists of notebooks for data preprocessing and preparation.
+  Consists of notebook for data preprocessing and preparation.

 - `AI_system_and_evaluation/`
   Consists of notebooks for building the AI system, RAG pipeline, evaluation, and results.